moosefs/docker-volume-moosefs/README.md

 Assuming we have **MooseFS** mounted in `/mnt/moosefs` we will create a volume labeled `mymoosefs`:

 ```
-docker volume create -d moosefs --name mymoosefs -o mountpoint=/mnt/moosefs
+docker volume create -d moosefs --name mymoosefs -o root=/mnt/moosefs
 ```

-Without specified mountpoint plugin will assume mounting in `/mnt/$NAME`, so **mymoosefs** should be mounted in `/mnt/myfs` to use short command `docker volume create -d moosefs --name mymoosefs`
+Without specified mountpoint plugin will assume mounting in `/mnt/moosefs/$NAME`, so **mymoosefs** will be mounted in `/mnt/moosefs/mymoosefs`

+We can use shorter command: `docker volume create -d moosefs --name mymoosefs`

 We can inspect created volume with following command: